Craters of the Moon National Monument Visitor Guide

 Dewdrop Cave

-Some of the more popular attractions in Craters of the Moon National Monument are the many caves that can be found throughout the park.
-Some of the lava formations have created unique caves that are fantastic to explore.
-You would be surprised to see how big some of these caves can be.
-There are five caves that you can explore while visiting the park and four of those caves are close together along the caves trail.
-In order to protect the bat species in Craters of the Moon, the other caves inside the national monument are off-limits to visitors.
+There are five caves that you can explore while visiting the park, and four of those caves are close together along the caves trail.
+To protect the bat species in Craters of the Moon, the other caves inside the national monument are off-limits to visitors.
 Please refer to the NPS website for more information on caving inside Craters of the Moon National Monument.

 Inferno Cone